-- PHYS 170, 171 is for students with little background in physics and mathematics who will probably not major in the physical sciences but who may be interested in medical and biological sciences.
+- PHYS 170, 171 is aimed at students who will probably not major in the physical sciences but who may be interested in medical and biological sciences.
 Knowledge of differential and integral calculus at the level of MATH 112 or equivalent is a prerequisite.
 MATH 115 should be taken concurrently with PHYS 171.

-- PHYS 180, 181 is for students with some previous background in physics and mathematics who plan to major in the physical sciences.
+- PHYS 180, 181 is aimed at students who plan to major in the physical sciences.
 Calculus at the level of MATH 112 is a prerequisite; MATH 115 and 120 should be taken concurrently.

 - PHYS 200, 201 is for students with a strong background in mathematics and physics who plan to major in the physical sciences.
 Calculus at the level of MATH 115 is presumed.
-MATH 120 and either MATH 222 or 225 are typically taken concurrently.
+MATH 120 and either MATH 222 or 225 should be taken previously or concurrently.

-- PHYS 260, 261 is intended for students who have had excellent training in and have a flair for mathematical methods and quantitative analysis; a solid foundation in physics is required.
+- PHYS 260, 261 is intended for students who have had excellent prior training in mathematical methods and quantitative analysis; a solid foundation in physics is required.
 One of MATH 120, ENAS 151, PHYS 301, or MATH 230, 231 or equivalent should be taken concurrently with PHYS 260, 261.

-- PHYS 165L, 166L is an introductory laboratory for those students interested in the biological sciences and medicine, but without a strong high school physics laboratory preparation.
+- PHYS 165L, 166L is an introductory laboratory sequence aimed at students interested in the biological sciences and medicine.
 Related lecture courses are PHYS 170, 171, and PHYS 180, 181.

 - PHYS 205L, 206L is for students who plan to major in the physical sciences.
-Related lecture courses are PHYS 180, 181, PHYS 200, 201, and PHYS 260, 261.
-Students who take the lecture courses in freshman year are advised to start this laboratory sequence with PHYS 205L in the spring of freshman year or in the fall of sophomore year.
+Related lecture courses are PHYS 180, 181; PHYS 200, 201; and PHYS 260, 261.
+Students who take the lecture courses in their first year are advised to start this laboratory sequence with PHYS 205L in the spring of their first year or in the fall of sophomore year.

 Credit/D/Fail courses Courses taken Credit/D/Fail may not be counted toward the requirements of either major.

-Senior requirement for the B.S. degree program The senior requirement for the standard B.S. degree is fulfilled by receiving a passing grade on a one-term research project in PHYS 471 or 472 or equivalent.
-Students should consult the director of undergraduate studies for further information.
+B.S. degree program The senior requirement for the standard B.S. degree is fulfilled by receiving a passing grade on a one-term research project in PHYS 471 or 472 or equivalent.
+Students should consult the DUS for further information.

-Senior requirement for the B.S. degree program, intensive major The senior requirement for the intensive major is fulfilled by receiving a passing grade on a two-term research project in PHYS 471, 472 or equivalent.
-Students should consult the director of undergraduate studies for further information.
+B.S. degree program, intensive major The senior requirement for the intensive major is fulfilled by receiving a passing grade on a two-term research project in PHYS 471, 472 or equivalent.
+Students should consult the DUS for further information.

-Sequence of courses For both the standard B.S. degree and the B.S. degree with an intensive major, students are advised to begin the program in their freshman year to allow the greatest amount of flexibility in course selection.
+For both the standard B.S. degree and the B.S. degree with an intensive major, students are advised to begin the program in their first year to allow the greatest amount of flexibility in course selection.
 It is possible, however, to complete either program in a total of six terms, as illustrated below.